Developing Principles on Data and ESCR

 1) improving the representativeness of data collected - including by ensuring adequate levels of disaggregation, inclusion of different perspectives and realities, and involvement of different groups in the design of methodologies and categories of disaggregation, allowing individuals to chose how to self-identify;

-2) enabling the participation of affected communities - including by recognising the legitimacy and validity of community data and involving communities in setting the agenda about what data should be collected and how it should be used;
+2) enabling the participation of affected communities - including by recognizing the legitimacy and validity of community data and involving communities in setting the agenda about what data should be collected and how it should be used;

 3) improving the accessibility of data so that communities can effectively use data to hold powerful parties accountable - including by establishing effective regulations guaranteeing access to information, promoting transparency and improving people's ability to understand data;

-4) protecting the security and privacy of those affected by the data, understood broadly to include physical security, mental wellbeing and digital security;
+4) protecting the security and privacy of those affected by the data, understood broadly to include physical security, mental wellbeing and digital security; and

 --> A piece for the UNESCO Institute of Statistics SDG4: Making human rights count, calling for a rights based approach for development data